Technical SEO Audit Checklist for Service Business Websites

 Moreover, do not stop at errors.
 A technical SEO audit should end with an ordered action plan.
 Usually that means fixing indexation first, cleaning the page structure second, and improving internal links before chasing new content production.

 If your site needs a technical SEO audit, look for one that tells you what is blocking revenue pages specifically.
 That is the difference between an audit that sits in a folder and one that improves rankings.
+That prioritized, revenue-first approach is how I run audits inside my SEO, AEO and GEO service.

-More from the blog
+More from the journal.